Course Number & Title: ASTR 513 Statistical and Computational Methods in Astrophysics

 This course provides regular letter grades (A-E), which are based on a simple point system:

 No scaling will be applied.
-However, there are multiple opportunities to receive extra credits.
+However, there are multiple opportunities to obtain extra credits.

 Incomplete (I) or Withdrawal (W):